-Advance pricing agreement (APA)
+Advance pricing agreement (APA) program

-The guidelines also allow for taxpayers to apply for an APA ruling in respect of any intended related party transaction, so long as the taxpayer is able to provide the relevant information and documentation.
+The guidelines also allow for taxpayers to apply for an APA in respect of any intended related party transaction.

-With the increasing popularity of APA applications in Thailand, guidelines were issued to address the APA process.
+With the increasing popularity of APA applications in Thailand, APA guidelines were issued to address the APA application process.